openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 focused and a technical role [#role]_.
 Maintainers will be the public face of each component and should be welcoming and available.
-While maintainers should strive to always be friendly and kind in their communication, firmness and directness are equally important.
+While maintainers should strive to always be friendly and kind in their communication, firmness, and directness are equally important.
 Maintainers must enforce the project's standards.
-In cases where a proposed change isn't aligned with the our standards or direction, it is best to make that clear as early as possible.
+In cases where a proposed change isn't aligned with our standards or direction, it is best to make that clear as early as possible.

 Non-technical responsibilities of maintainers include: